Paul0221/Year-3/Message Oriented Middleware.md

-Message Oriented Middleware (MOM) - messages are sent to logical contact point (published) and forwarded to subscriped
+Message Oriented Middleware (MOM) - messages are sent to logical contact point (published) and forwarded to subscribed applications